gofireflyio/firefly-oracle-cloud-onboarding/README.md

 ## Service Connector Hub

-The Service Connector Hub is an optional component that can be enabled by setting `create_service_connector = true`.
-When enabled, it creates service connectors in one or more OCI regions as specified by `event_driven_regions`.
+The Service Connector Hub is an optional component that can be configured using the `managed_service_connector` and `event_driven_regions` variables.
+When `event_driven_regions` is set to a non-empty list, service connectors are created in those OCI regions.
+The `managed_service_connector` variable controls whether Firefly manages the connector (default: `true`).

 ### Service Connector Configuration